zowe-actions/shared-actions/publish/README.md

 ### `artifacts`

 **Optional** - Artifacts to be sent over jFrog Artifactory.
 Can have multiple line inputs here (see example below).
+Path of each artifact is relative to project root directory.
 If you don't provide any artifacts, uploading to artifactory will be skipped.

 ### `perform-release`